 DANGER, DANGER, DANGER

-So we changed a lot of diapers last year.
+So we have changed a lot of diapers last year.
 Simple things we do suddenly have become very dangerous and risky.
 If you think that user supplied Image files are safe, think again.
 There were several attacks affecting social networks and a couple of very successful AJAX worms, again affecting social networks, during the last year.
-However, it seams that we haven’t really scratch the surface yet.
+However, it seams that we haven't really scratch the surface yet.

-Back in September 2006 David and I had a small adventure with Adobe’s PDF technology.
-David made several issues with JavaScript for PDF publicly available and the findings were quite shocking for many corporate minds.
-Today, it seams that a new wave of PDF related attacks emerges from the ashes but this time, oh my… In my mind I can expand the full potentials of what I am about to expose to you and I must say that the picture is not nice.
+Back in September 2006 David and I had a small adventure with Adobe's PDF technology.
+David made several issues with JavaScript for PDF publicly available and the findings were quite shocking for many people including us.
+Today, it seams that PDF documents can execute JavaScript code for no apparent reason by using the following template.

 http://path/to/pdf/file.pdf#whatever_name_you_want=javascript:your_code_here